 Published on March 13, 2019

 Urban agriculture is on the rise in cities all over the world, from basement apartments all the way up to the rooftops of high-rise buildings.
-Evergreen is working on building cities of the future, and urban agriculture is a key element to that future.
+Evergreen is working on building cities of the future, with urban agriculture as a key element.

 Cities need agriculture.

 Sixty-eight per cent of the world’s population is projected to live in urban areas by 2050.
 In Canada alone, the percentage of people who live in rural areas has declined from 46 per cent in 1941 to 19 per cent in 2011.
 This has contributed to a disconnect from agriculture in cities.

 “It’s a collective forgetfulness,” says Ashlee Cooper, Project Manager of Urban Agriculture Programming at Evergreen.

 Ashlee says we have it in our DNA to be able to grow our own food.
 The recent shift to people living in denser environments has led to new generations of people who get their food from grocery stores and have forgotten where food actually comes from.
 They just need to be reminded.